-Types of Special Investigative Actions and Conditions for Their Taking d) undercover surveillance and technical recording of individuals, means of transport and objects related to them;
+Types of Special Investigative Actions and Conditions of Their Application

-(1) If evidence cannot be obtained in another way or its obtaining would be accompanied by disproportionate difficulties, special investigative actions may be ordered against a person against whom there are grounds for suspicion that he has committed, along with other persons, taken part in committing or participated in the commission of an offense referred to in Article 117 of this Code.

-- (2) The investigative actions referred to in Paragraph 1 of this Article are as follows: - a) surveillance and technical recording of telecommunications; - b) access to the computer systems and computerized data processing; - c) surveillance and technical recording of premises;

-- e) use of undercover investigators and informants; - f) simulated and controlled purchase of certain objects and simulated bribery; - g) supervised transport and delivery of objects of a criminal offense.

-(3) The investigative actions referred to in Item a) of Paragraph 2 of this Article may also be ordered against persons against whom there are grounds for suspicion that they will deliver to the perpetrator, or will receive from the perpetrator of the offenses referred to in Article 117 of this Code, information in relation to the offenses, or grounds for suspicion that the perpetrator uses a telecommunication device belonging to those persons.

-(4) Provisions regarding the communication between the suspect and his defense attorney shall apply accordingly to the communication between the person referred to in Paragraph 1 of this Article and his defense attorney.

-(5) In executing the investigative actions referred to in Items e) and f) of Paragraph 2 of this Article, police authorities or other persons shall not undertake activities that incite a criminal offense.
-If such activities are undertaken, this shall be an instance precluding the criminal prosecution against the incited person for a criminal offense committed in relation to these activities.

-(6) Undercover investigator is specially trained authorised official who investigates under his or her changed identity.
+- (1) If evidence cannot be obtained in another way or its obtaining would be accompanied by disproportional difficulties, special investigative measures may be ordered against a person against whom there are grounds for suspicion that he has committed or has along with other persons taken part in committing or is participating in the commission of an offense referred to in Article 117 of this Code. - (2) Measures referred to in Paragraph 1 of this Article are as follows: - a) surveillance and technical recording of telecommunications; - b) access to the computer systems and computerized data processing; - c) surveillance and technical recording of premises; - d) covert following and technical recording of individuals, means of transport and objects related to them; - e) use of undercover investigators and informants; - f) simulated and controlled purchase of certain objects and simulated bribery; - g) supervised transport and delivery of objects of criminal offense. - (3) Measures referred to in Item a) of Paragraph 2 of this Article may also be ordered against persons against whom there are grounds for suspicion that he will deliver to the perpetrator or will receive from the perpetrator of the offenses referred to in Article 117 of this Code information in relation to the offenses, or grounds for suspicion that the perpetrator uses a telecommunication device belonging to those persons. - (4) Provisions regarding the communication between the suspect and his or her defense attorney shall apply accordingly to the discourse between the person referred to in Paragraph 1 of this Article and his or her defense attorney. - (5) In executing the measures referred to in Items e) and f) of Paragraph 2 of this Article police authorities or other persons shall not undertake activities that constitute an incitement to commit a criminal offense.
+If nevertheless such activities are undertaken, this shall be an instance precluding the criminal prosecution against the incited person for a criminal offense committed in relation to those measures. - (6) Undercover investigator is specially trained authorised official who investigates under his or her changed identity.
 The undercover investigator may participate in legal transactions under his or her changed identity.
 If it is necessary to establish and keep the identity, appropriate documents may be issued, changed or used.

-(In case of any issue regarding authenticity of the text or translation, the local language version shall prevail)

-Includes texts published in the OG BDBiH 48/04, 6/05, 14/07, 19/07, 21/07, 2/08, 17/09 and 9/13

-Criminal Offenses Where Special Investigative Actions May Be Ordered
+Criminal Offenses as to Which Undercover Investigative Measures May Be Ordered